-If the Running icon displays when a macro is running, right mouse click on the icon in the notification area to stop the macro.
-Or press the default key sequence of Scroll Lock and Pause to stop the macro.
-Change the default to Win + ' or the Pause key by going to Options > Preferences > Playback - Miscellaneous tab.
+- Press the default key sequence of Win + End. - If the Running icon displays when a macro is running, right mouse click on the icon in the notification area. - Change the default sequence to another combination in Options >

+Preferences > Playback > Miscellaneous.

-Any of these options will cancel a macro that is playing.
-However, please note that macros that consist of many keystrokes can send the keystrokes rather quickly and they are buffered in Windows.
+Please note that macros that consist of many keystrokes can send the keystrokes rather quickly and they are buffered in Windows.
 Once such commands have been buffered in Windows, aborting a macro does not cancel them.
 In these cases, it may appear that the abort command did not work when in reality the macro has already finished issuing its commands and Windows is now processing them.